zmwangx/tidbit/README.md

     edit
         Open the tidbits directory in the text editor.
 After editing please manually commit changes, and recompile with the `compile' action.

+    push
+        Run `git push --verbose --set-upstream origin master' from the tidbits directory.
+Requires the remote `origin' to be set manually beforehand.
 ```

 ## Directory structure